PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-08 12:23:39
+Last updated: 2024-04-08 12:24:49
-Random Quote: There's only one thing that could blind a man as smart as you, Tommy.
-Love. - Polly Gray
+Random Quote: I hide in plain sight, same as you. - Gustavo Fring